elec327/elec327.github.io/lab6/index.md

 Humans can control their fingers on timescales of hundreds of milliseconds.
 In the final portion of this lab, you will build a system which trains you to tap your fingers as fast as possible in a particular pattern.
 Wire two buttons on your breadboard to your MSP430.
-You will learn to press them in the pattern 1, 2, 1, 1, 2, 2.
+You will learn to press them in the pattern **1, 2, 1, 1, 2, 2**.
 The system will mark your progress with an LED and a tone-playing buzzer.
 The LED should get progressively brighter and the tone progressively higher frequency as pattern is entered faster and faster.
+You should choose the values such that they are noticable and there are at least **8 levels**.
 If pattern is entered incorrectly, LED and sound should go off.
 At any time, you should be able to reset the training by holding both buttons simultaneously for 2 s.
 Resetting should cause the LED to flash.

 **Save this code as `debounce.c`.
 Create a demo video that shows you playing and then resetting and playing again.
 Upload your answered questions, code and the video URL to owlspace.**

+**Bonus:** Implement a system in which doing something (entering the reset pattern twice?) causes the system to enter a "programming" mode, in which the pattern can be changed.